Written by: Michele Zandman - Frankel

 Dress for comfort and confidence: Plan your outfit in advance and wear something that makes you feel comfortable and confident.
 Do not wear anything that may lead to feelings of insecurity.

-Holidays can be an isolating time: If you're separated from your usual support network, family or friends, especially with so many family plans turning to ruins due to Coivd, it's important to have a plan when you feel lonely.
+Holidays can be an isolating time: If you're separated from your usual support network, family or friends, it's important to have a plan when you feel lonely.
 Always have somebody to call or contact when you're feeling particularly negative about your body.
 Partner up with at least one friend or family member who gets it so you can message one another for support, venting, or validation as needed.
 That way you can share frustrations, feel mutually supported, and avoid sensations of loneliness in your toughest moments.

 Stay engaged in activities that won't have you surrounded by food or obsessing over food.
 Go for a walk with the family, play with your niece, nephew or kids, get the family to play a game, watch a movie, set up an arts and crafts station and make something festive, listen and dance to music, or partake in a fun winter activity.